 RAB has implemented GASB No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position".
 This standard provides guidance for reporting the financial statement elements of deferred outflows of resources and deferred inflows of resources.
 Deferred outflows represent the consumption of the government's net position that is applicable to a future reporting period.
 A deferred inflow represents the acquisition of net position that is applicable to a future reporting period.
 Because deferred outflows and deferred inflows are, by definition, neither assets nor liabilities, the statement of net assets title is now referred to as the statement of net position.
-The statement of net position and should be displayed in three components-net investment in capital assets, restricted net position (distinguishing between major categories of restrictions), and unrestricted net position.
+The statement of net position reports net position as the difference between all other elements in a statement of net position and should be displayed in three components-net investment in capital assets, restricted net position (distinguishing between major categories of restrictions), and unrestricted net position.

-At December 31, 2021, all of RAB's net position was unrestricted.
+At December 31, 2022, all of RAB's net position was unrestricted.
 Unrestricted net position is the balance (deficit) of all other elements in a statement of net position remaining after net investment in capital assets and restricted net position.
 When both restricted and unrestricted resources are available for use, it is the RAB's policy to use restricted resources first, then unrestricted resources as they are needed.